OpenMDAO/OpenMDAO-Framework/docs/std_lib/differentiator.rst

 the first or second derivatives of a workflow.
 The derivatives are calculated from the parameter inputs to the objective and constraint outputs.
-Any driver that has been decorated with the ``add_delegate`` decorator containing the UsesGradients or UsesHessians delegates contains a Socket called `Differentiator`.
+Any driver that has been decorated with the ``add_delegate`` decorator containing the UsesGradients or UsesHessians delegates contains a Slot called `Differentiator`.
 This socket can take a Differentiator object.

 .. index:: FiniteDifference